 Transparency of the Regulatory System

-Entered into force on January 1, 2017, the Law on Legislation (LL) aligns Mongolia’s legislative processes with its TA obligations.
-The LL clarifies who has the right to draft legislation, the format of these bills, the respective roles of the GOM and parliament, and the procedures for obtaining and employing public comment on pending legislation.
-The LL states that law initiators – i.e., members of parliament, the president of Mongolia, or the cabinet of Mongolia – may introduce laws and amendments to existing statutes.
-To initiate legislation, the initiator must fulfill the following criteria: (1) provide a clear process for both developing, and justifying the need for, the draft legislation; (2) set out methodologies for estimating costs to the government related to the draft law’s implementation; (3) evaluate the impact of the legislation on the public once implemented; and (4) conduct public outreach before submitting legislation to the public.
-The LL requires that both the Head of the Cabinet Secretariat and the Head of the Parliament Secretariat certify that the law initiator has complied with these requirements before parliament officially accepts legislation for consideration.
+The Law on Legislation sets out who can draft and submit legislation; the format of these bills; the respective roles of the Mongolian parliament, government, and president; and the procedures for obtaining and employing public comment on pending legislation.
+The Law on Legislation states that law initiators – members of parliament, the president of Mongolia, or cabinet ministers – must fulfill these criteria: (1) provide a clear process for developing and justifying the need for the draft legislation; (2) set out methodologies for estimating costs to the government related to the bill’s implementation; (3) evaluate the impact of the legislation on the public if implemented; and (4) conduct public outreach before submitting legislation to the parliament.

-The LL requires that law initiators obtain public comment by posting draft legislation and required reports evaluating costs and impacts on parliament’s official website at least thirty days prior to submitting it to parliament (http://forum.parliament.mn/projects?status=Submitted).
-These posts must explicitly state the time period for public comment and review.
-In addition, initiators must solicit comments in writing, organize public meetings and discussions, seek comments through social media, and carry out public surveys.
-No more than thirty days after the public comment period ends, the initiator must prepare a matrix of all comments, including those used to revise the legislation as well as those not used.
-This matrix must be posted on parliament’s official web site.
-After passage of a new law, parliament is responsible for monitoring and evaluating both the implementation and impact of the legislation.
+Law initiators must post draft legislation for public comment and publish reports evaluating costs and impacts on parliament’s official website (Parliament of Mongolia/Projects) at least 30 days prior to submitting bills to parliament.
+Posts must explicitly state the time for public comment and review.
+Initiators must solicit comments in writing, organize public meetings, seek comments through social media, and carry out public surveys.
+No more than 30 days after the public comment period ends, initiators must prepare a matrix of all comments, including those used to revise the bill as well as those not used, which must be posted on parliament’s official web site.
+After a law’s passage, parliament must monitor and evaluate its implementation and impacts.
+Investors report that while legislators have not implemented all these requirements, most relevant legislation is posted on parliament’s website before passage.

 International Regulatory Considerations